Iskejp/timeClock/README.md

 #timeClock
 A Symfony project created on February 2, 2017, 12:18 am.

-Simple and beautiful system for recording and tracking a staff attendance.
+A simple and beautiful system for recording and tracking a staff attendance.

 ##Change log
 \+ New / * Fixed / N Night Built